-In mass marketing level of market segmentation, seller offer same product for all the buyers with different needs.
+In mass marketing level of market segmentation, the seller offers the same product for all the buyers with different needs.
 Here, seller engages in the mass production, mass distribution, and mass promotion of one product for all buyers.
-In mass marketing, the size of market will be larger and the promotion and advertising expenses becomes generic to attract the entire customers.
+In mass marketing, the size of the market will be larger and the promotion and advertising expenses become generic to attract the entire customers.

 It may lead to lower cost of production and higher profit margin due to mass production and distribution.
 However, it may result in high competition.

-In segment marketing, a marketer divides a total market into several segment based on consumers’ buying behaviour, purchasing power, demographic factors socio-cultural factor, etc. Segment marketing connects customer with the marketer in best possible way.
+In segment marketing, a marketer divides a total market into several segments based on consumers’ buying behavior, purchasing power, demographic factors socio-cultural factor, etc. Segment marketing connects the customer with the marketer in the best possible way.

 - Luxurious driving experience

-In Niche marketing, the customers are rich and require high end service.
-As competition is not that stiff, marketer can quote premium price.
+In Niche marketing, the customers are rich and require high-end service.
+As competition is not that stiff, a marketer can quote premium price.
 The main requirements of Niche marketing segmentation are listed as follows:

-- Customers may have specific type of need.
+- Customers may have a specific type of need.

-- Customers may require special type of services.
+- Customers may require a special type of services.

-- Marketer needs more skill and specialized knowledge.
+- The marketer needs more skill and specialized knowledge.

 For example, insurance policy for football players.

-In local marketing level of segmentation, the focus is on local market.
-Marketing program is on local market.
-Marketing program is designed as per the need of local consumer group, cities, neighbourhood and even specific stores.
-In that reference the focus is on local appeals, local flavour, local usage, etc.
+In local marketing level of segmentation, the focus is on the local market.
+The marketing program is on the local market.
+The marketing program is designed as per the need of local consumer group, cities, neighborhood and even specific stores.
+In that reference, the focus is on local appeals, local flavor, local usage, etc.

 Here, the cost of production and promotion of goods may be high due to low production but competition will also be less since the marketers of other regions may not enter into the local market.